Growing Tulips from Bulbs: Tulip Care and Maintenance 101

 We’ve been talking about growing tulips, but this next section will guide you through caring for them after they bloom in the garden.

-Lifting and dividing tulip bulbs every 3 to 5 years is advisable, ideally in the late summer or early fall when the foliage has died back and the bulbs have entered dormancy.
+Lift and divide your tulip bulbs every 3 to 5 years.
+The best time to do this is in late summer or early fall, after the foliage has died back and the bulbs are resting.

 Ideal companions include low-growing perennials and annuals that complement the height and colors of tulips without overshadowing them.